ferrerallan/dotnetcore-grpc-azure-server/README.md

 # dotnetcore-grpc-azure-server
 Project of server side that send a big file
+- It downloads a big csv file from azure and transfer to the client

 # Requirements
 - You need a free Azure account.